 Quick overview of the project’s activities

-Vote4Europe? has come to an end… Here is a quick overview of the activities held during this project
+Vote4Europe? is coming to an end… Here is a quick overview of the activities held during this project

 The project “Vote4Europe?” was funded with the support of the European Union under the Programme “Europe for Citizens”

 Applicable to the Strand 2, Measure 2.3 – “Civil Society Projects”

 Event 1: Preparatory Activity 1 – Transnational Steering Committee (TSC) October 3rd and 4th 2018 in Brussels.